• Home

 Kicker Rock, San Cristobal, Galapagos

-On Cristobal, there are basically two major excursions, snorkeling trips out to Kicker Rock and day trips through the island’s interior up to the El Junco Lagoon, the only freshwater lake in the Galapagos.
-We decided to do the Kicker Rock trip the next day and the lagoon trip on our last day.
+On Cristobal, there are basically two major excursions.
+The first is a snorkeling trip out to Kicker Rock.
+And the second is a day trip through the island’s interior up to the El Junco Lagoon, the only freshwater lake in the Galapagos.

 Snorkeling Kicker Rock

 Part of the fun of snorkeling Kicker Rock is going through the narrow crevice between the two giant rock formations.
-A ton of sea life surrounds the rocks and we saw dozens of sea turtles, lots of colorful fish and – circling below – the aforementioned black-tip and hammerhead sharks.
-(Sidebar: I truly can’t believe I have knowingly gotten in the water with sharks twice in the past two months.)
+A ton of sea life surrounds the rocks.
+We spot dozens of sea turtles, lots of colorful fish, and – circling below – the aforementioned black-tip and hammerhead sharks.

 Sea turtle San Cristobal Galapagos